 We reviewed the tablet that did not come with the S-Pen so we cant give you much of an accurate description on this the stylus performs on this tablet.

-However we have used tablet in the past that have shipped with a stylus and we found them very fun to use and could see how artists and designers would love this feature.
+However, we have used tablets in the past that have shipped with a stylus and we found them very fun to use and could see how artists and designers would love this feature.

 Simply tapping the button will send the tablet to the previous page which becomes extremely annoying when watching YouTube videos or gaming on the device as it will literally throw you to your previous page unintentionally when you graze your finger over the back button.

 The Tab A is by no means a performance powerhouse but it does have the power to handle your everyday tasks with ease, things like reading, browsing through the web and social media are all effortless for the Tab A.

 We did test the tablet out on a couple of games, but we found the graphically demanding games such as PUBG were almost unplayable on this device, so we found ourselves sticking to the games that were on the Play Store and these ran just fine.

 The tablet runs on Android 6.0 Marshmallow and has the Exynos 7870 processor, this is an easy UI to navigate through and everything is simple and easy to use, the tablet doesn’t struggle when navigating around and we found features to load up extremely quickly.

 As a whole the Samsung Tab A specification is impressive but we recommend something with a little more firepower if you’re planning on gaming intensely on this device.

 Samsung Galaxy Tab A Review: Camera